jd-coderepos/invasion-biology-IE/data/README.md

 </table>

-### Step 3: Compiling a Text Data Mining Corpus using Semantic Scholar
+## Step 3: Compiling a Text Data Mining Corpus using Semantic Scholar

-Relevant API endpoints is paper title search [https://api.semanticscholar.org/graph/v1/paper/search/match](https://api.semanticscholar.org/graph/v1/paper/search/match)
+Another potential source to compile a TDM corpus is Semantic Scholar.
+In this case the relevant API endpoints is paper title search [https://api.semanticscholar.org/graph/v1/paper/search/match](https://api.semanticscholar.org/graph/v1/paper/search/match).

+[to be continued...]